 |Top Previous Next|

-The first tab on the Project Window is the Project Tab.
-This is where basic client and Project information is entered, including client contact information.
+The first tab on the Project Window is the Info Tab.
+This tab is where basic client and Project information is entered including client contact information.

-Client: This is the Client Code which represents the client for which the Project has been created.
-Selecting or inputting a Client Code will default the Client Name, Billing and Site Address, Contact, Phone, Fax, and Salesperson/Manager from the Client Window to facilitate the creation of Project To search for a Client Code, or to create a new client, place the cursor into this field and click on the Search button in the lower left corner of the window.
+Client: This is the Code of the Client for which the Project has been created.
+Selecting or inputting a Client Code will default the Address, Contact, Phone, Fax, and Salesperson/Manager from the Client Window to facilitate the creation of the Project To search for a Client Code, or to create a new Client, place the cursor into this field and click on the Search button in the lower left corner of the window.
 For a detailed explanation of Clients, see the Client Glossary Window.

-Project Name: Type the name of the Project into this field.
-The Project Name should not be confused with the Client Name (see Client above).
+Project Name: Type the Name of the Project into this field.
+The Project Name should not be confused with the Client Name (see Client field below).
 The Project Name should be descriptive of the Project site or of the design services being provided.
-For example, if the Client’s name is John Smith, then the Project Name might be "Summer Home – Florida".
+For example, if the Client’s name is John Smith, then the Project Name might be "Smith - Florida Home".
 The name can be up to 40 characters.